 Search term automations in Apple Ads Manager

-The typical use case: let Discovery or Search Match campaigns collect real user queries, then use a rule to detect terms above a performance threshold and push them into a Probing campaign as exact-match keywords — while negating them at the source.
+The typical use case for Add as keyword: let Discovery or Search Match campaigns collect real user queries, then use a rule to detect terms above a performance threshold and push them into a Probing campaign as exact-match keywords — while negating them at the source.
 A Probing campaign is an Apple Search Ads campaign dedicated to testing promoted keywords at controlled bids.

 Create a search term automation rule